BlueBrain/data-validation-framework/README.md

 class ValidationTask1(dvf.task.ElementValidationTask):
-    """Use the class dosctring to describe the specifications of the ValidationTask1."""
+    """Use the class docstring to describe the specifications of the ValidationTask1."""

     output_columns = {"col_name": None}